 The great novelty of Sark is that there are absolutely no tourist frills.
-It can only be reached by ferry and there are not even cars on the island, and it can be reached only by sea.
+It can only be reached by ferry and there are not even cars on the island.
 People get around on foot, by bicycle or by horse-drawn carriage.
-The lack of motorised transport adds significantly to the peace and old-fashioned charm of a holiday on the island.
+The lack of motorised transport adds significantly to the peaceful, old-fashioned charm of a holiday on the island.
 Just arriving at Sark is an unrivalled experience: ferries moor at Maseline jetty and visitors walk through the tunnel at the end of the quay to board the 'toast rack', a tractor-drawn bus, which travels up and down the 300-foot (91m) harbour hill.

 Sark is a Dark-Sky Community, meaning that it is sufficiently clear of light pollution to allow for naked-eye astronomy.
 So just imagine how beautiful the night sky is!

 The old harbour of Creux is one of the world's smallest, used by the local fishermen, and is the venue for an extremely popular annual summer water carnival.

 Become our Sark Travel Expert